hetalang/heta-specifications/docs/sbml-conversion.md

 For SBML Level 2, an omitted `constant` attribute of a parameter shall be treated as `true`.

+For reactions in SBML Level 2 Version 5 and earlier, an omitted `reversible` attribute shall be treated as `true`.
+In Level 3, an omitted `reversible` attribute remains unspecified.
+A reaction with `fast="true"` is not supported;
+`fast="false"` and an omitted `fast` attribute are ignored.

 Local parameters of a reaction shall be created as generated Heta constants.
 Their identifiers may be changed so that they do not conflict with other declarations.
 The stoichiometry of a reactant shall be negative and the stoichiometry of a